 Specifications are tighter for Class 3 PCBs than for Class 2 PCBs.
 This includes how far parts can be off the pad (25% for Class 3, 50% for Class 2), which can affect the board’s service life and connection reliability.
 Coating standards are also much tighter for Class 3 boards.

 Even given the tighter standards, you can still save money by working with your manufacturer to design for manufacturability.
-Your ECM can provide valuable suggestions about how to make the manufacturing process less difficult and time-consuming -- and, in the end, less expensive.
+Your ECM can provide valuable suggestions about how to make the electronics manufacturing services less difficult and time-consuming -- and, in the end, less expensive.

 2. Documentation Your ECM Needs From You